Are you facing a challenge of some type? If so, should you feel bad about being the underdog? It’s likely you should not …

 - The personal victories he was building upon in his private life (he killed the lion and the bear while watching his father’s sheep).

-You see, the backdrop of David’s young life to that point—his personal experience and the person he was becoming—is what positioned him for that day.
+You see, the backdrop of David’s young life to that point is what positioned him for that day.
+This is vital.
+It was his personal experience and the person he was becoming.

 This can’t help but surface a question … was David really an underdog?